peterdri/ece-communications-labs/_ece450/lab2/lpf-shaping.md

   ![delayed-bitstreams.png](figures/delayed-bitstreams.png)<br>
   __*Delay corrected bitstreams.
 BER=0%.*__

-This is a finicky task to find the correct delay and not the intent of the delay.
-Assuming you have correctly set your LPF parameters, the *Skip Head* block should have the *Num Items* argument set to 6.
+It is a finicky task to find the correct delay and not the intent of the lab.
+So, assuming you have correctly set your LPF parameters the *Skip Head* block should have the *Num Items* argument set to 6.
 This means the first six block inputs are discarded before the input is sent directly to the output.

 ### Setting LPF Gain